Three Misconceptions Regarding ADA and Fair Housing Accessibility Laws

 The seven design features of these adaptable units allow an owner to quickly adapt a unit if someone with a physical disability needs accessible features.
 For example: An adaptable unit has reinforced walls at the toilets and tub/showers to accommodate the installation of grab bars if needed by the resident, while a fully accessible unit has those grab bars already installed.
 Another interesting twist is that townhouses (or units with living spaces on multiple floors) are not covered by these regulations (unless the building they are in has an elevator).

-Better understanding the truth behind these misconceptions will enable multifamily properties to stay within full compliance and potentially avoid a costly Fair Housing lawsuit.
+Understanding the truth behind these misconceptions will enable multifamily properties to remain in full compliance and potentially avoid a costly Fair Housing lawsuit.

 For more information, download the Fair Housing Act and ADA Guidelines eBook.

 (Editor’s note- we have updated and republished this article to benefit readers new to Property Management Insider.)